 To do that we need to campaign all year round.
-We need to print, design and deliver over a dozen ward newsletters and leaflets in every ward where we can win.
+We need to print, design and deliver over a dozen ward newsletters and leaflets in all the wards where we could win.
 That cost money.
-To fund the campaign, and to recover from the losses we made in 2017's snap general election campaign, we need to raise £4,000.
+To fund such a big campaign, we need to raise £5,300.

 Please give whatever you can afford:

 - £5 can pay for a canvassing pack to equip a volunteer.

 - £15 will print 500 posters for a town.